nbalakr2/Data-Mining-Project-2/README.md

 ---

 ## Pre-processing the Data
-I merged the datasets, dropped columns with very high missingness, and focused on cleaning rows where the hearing aid response was present.
+I merged the datasets, dropped columns with high amounts of recorded null values, and focused on cleaning rows where the hearing aid response was present.

 ```python
 import pandas as pd